-The new departmental microscopy laboratory was established in 2005 with generous donations from our alumni, members of the Department and the Carsen Group (Canadian distributor of Olympus microscopes).
+The departmental microscopy laboratory was established in 2005 with generous donations from our alumni, members of the Department and the Carsen Group (Canadian distributor of Olympus microscopes).
 This state-of-the-art laboratory is the principal teaching facility in the undergraduate Earth science programs at the University, and also supports the research needs of graduate students and professors in the Department.

-The lab is equipped with 17 new Olympus BX41 binocular polarizing microscopes that are equipped for both transmitted and reflected-light observation and one Olympus BX51 microscope for the instructor that is connected to a permantly-mounted digital projector for live demonstrations to the entire class.
+The lab is equipped with 17 Olympus BX41 binocular polarizing microscopes that are equipped for both transmitted and reflected-light observation and one Olympus BX51 microscope for the instructor that is connected to a permantly-mounted digital projector for live demonstrations to the entire class.
 In addition, the lab also includes one extra Olympus BX41 microscope and one Olympus SZ61 wide-view polarizing stereoscope that are equipped with QImaging digital photomicrographic heads.
 Imaging acquisition on these units is done with the Image-Pro software package.